Police chief: 3 shot in fight at North Carolina mall

 “This is not a situation where someone came into the mall and indiscriminately began firing,” she said.

 WRAL-TV showed traffic snarled around the mall for more than an hour after the shooting, with lines of cars trying to exit the parking lot, and numerous police cars with lights flashing outside a department store.
-Shoppers told the television station that crowds of people began running out of the mall after the noisy altercation that began with yelling and included what sounded like gunshots.

-Craig Lloyd had just left the mall, while his wife was still inside shopping when the shooting occurred.
-He was driving back to his home in Efland when he got a telephone call.
+Shoppers described a chaotic scene after the shots echoed through the mall, with some people taking cover in stores and others rushing for the exits.

+Angela Lloyd had gone to Southpoint with family members to start her Christmas shopping.
+She said she was walking out of a store when the chaos erupted.

+She took cover in a store herself, and she and others were directed to the dressing rooms in the back.
+One customer played a police scanner on his cellphone and kept people updated on what he heard, she said.

+Her husband, Craig Lloyd, had just left the mall and was heading home to the town of Efland about 20 miles (33 kilometers) away when his wife called him from the dressing room.

 “She said ‘There’s gunshots.
-They’ve got us locked in the store,’” Lloyd said in a phone interview.
+They’ve got us locked in the store,’” Craig Lloyd said in a phone interview.
 “I turned around and went back to the mall.”

-Lloyd said he found an entrance to the mall that had not been blocked and entered in hopes of finding his wife, as well as his sister, who was also inside the mall and at a different store.
+When he got back to the shopping center, Craig Lloyd said he observed a chaotic scene with some exiting the mall with their hands up and others like him trying to find loved ones.
 His wife was allowed to leave the mall more than an hour later.
-He said people had their hands up as they exited the mall.

 Foreman reported from Winston-Salem, North Carolina.